-If you love shopping not just clothes, but groceries, electronics almost anything which fascinates you, you are likely a victim to impulsive buying.
+If you love shopping not just for clothes, but also for groceries, electronics almost anything that fascinates you, you are likely a victim of impulsive buying.
 When a person does not understand the difference between a need and a want, that person can be called an impulsive buyer.

 Unless you’re a multi-billionaire, trust me, you’ll regret being an impulsive buyer.

 I always have a standard list of household staples I need and I make sure to stick to that.
 When I want an electronic, I first think – do I really Need it?
 If yes then I move with the purchase.
 If not I don’t buy it at all.

 Sure, the divine aroma of coffee is indulging, but it’s money out of your pocket.
 Kevin O’Leary says that buying coffee is a waste, and why spend $2.50 when you can make a cup of coffee for 20 cents at home? $2 every day (assuming you only drink a cup a day) will be $720 in a year.

 Seriously?
 I suggest you continue drinking the $2 coffee if your goal is to Get Broke Soon!
 If not, learn to make a good cup of coffee under 20 cents and save those pennies.

 22. Exercise at Home